Xepayac/JOST_ENVIRONMENT/prompt.md

 4.  **`README.md`:** This document explains **what we are doing right now**.
 It contains the immediate, step-by-step "Corrective Action Plan" that we are currently executing.

+5.  ** DEVELOPMENT_ENVIRONMENT.md ** This document describes the architecture of our "Level 2" development environment.
+It is the direct result of a strategic pivot made in accordance with our "Foundation First" mandate (`airules.md`).

 ---

 ## 2. Your First Assignment